michael-sevcik/CommandLineParser/CommandLineParser/README.md

 First of all we have 2 types of plain arguments:
 - mandatory, which must be present on the command line
-- non-mandatory, which can be ommited on command line
+- non-mandatory, which can be omitted on command line

 Non-mandatory plain arguments can come only after all the mandatory plain arguments.